 “Cassius!
 Come downstairs and have some breakfast!”

-Even better, I was starting college soon, and my mother decided it was a brilliant idea to give me 9 a.m. classes.
+Even better, I was going to be starting college soon, and my mother decided that it would be a brilliant idea to give me 9 a.m. classes.

 My own mother... wishing for me to be unsuccessful in life.

 I mean, seriously, who does that?
 I recently hit the age of 18 a couple of months back so you would be of the belief that she should understand by now that I wasn’t a morning person!

 “Cassius!
 Come down here and eat before it grows cold!
 This is the last time I’m going to call you!”